JasonPinelo95/cassandra_workshop/README.md

 ## Running the workshop

 ### Setup

+Generate your ssh keys, go to [sshKeys.md](sshKeys.md) for guidance.

-In order to run the workshop, you need to have a Google Cloud Platform account.
+You need to have a Google Cloud Platform account.
 You can create one for free [here](https://cloud.google.com/free/).

 You also need to have a Google Cloud Platform project.
 You can create one [here](https://console.cloud.google.com/projectcreate).